- Decreases bad cholesterol levels whilst increasing good cholesterol levels

 What is Pravastatin used to treat?

-Pravastatin is prescribed to combat high cholesterol.
-It reduces the amount of low-density lipoprotein (LDL cholesterol), commonly referred to as 'bad' cholesterol, being produced by your liver, while also increasing the amount of 'good' cholesterol in your blood.
+Pravastatin works by reducing the amount of low-density lipoprotein (LDL cholesterol), commonly referred to as 'bad' cholesterol, being produced by your liver, while also increasing the amount of 'good' cholesterol (HDL) in your blood.

 Who can take Pravastatin?